PoliticalGraveyard.com

 Ate Dykstra (1865-1953) — of Grand Rapids, Kent County, Mich.
 Born in Netherlands, December 1, 1865.
 Republican.
 Grocer; dry goods merchant; political editor of a weekly newspaper; candidate for mayor of Grand Rapids, Mich., 1910; member of Michigan state house of representatives from Kent County 1st District, 1923-34, 1939-42, 1945-46; defeated, 1934, 1936.
 Dutch ancestry.
 Died in Grand Rapids, Kent County, Mich., September 18, 1953 (age 87 years, 291 days).
 Interment at Washington Park Cemetery, Grand Rapids, Mich.

 Alfred M. Fleischhauer (b.
 1867) — of Reed City, Osceola County, Mich.
 Born in Waterloo, Ontario, March 31, 1867.
 Republican.
-Grocer; insurance business; member of Michigan state house of representatives from Osceola District, 1897-1900; delegate to Michigan state constitutional convention 25th District, 1907-08; Presidential Elector for Michigan, 1920; Presidential Elector for Michigan, 1920.
+Grocer; insurance business; member of Michigan state house of representatives from Osceola District, 1897-1900; delegate to Michigan state constitutional convention 25th District, 1907-08; candidate for Presidential Elector for Michigan.
 Methodist.
 Burial location unknown.

 Edward Gayde (b.
 1878) — of Plymouth, Wayne County, Mich.
 Born in Plymouth, Wayne County, Mich., January 2, 1878.
 Republican.
 Grocer; hardware merchant; member of Michigan state house of representatives from Wayne County 3rd District, 1915-18.
 German ancestry.
 Member, Freemasons; Knights Templar; Order of the Eastern Star; Shriners.
 Entombed in mausoleum at Riverside Cemetery, Plymouth, Mich.